Why Voice Agents Sound Great in Demos but Fail in Production

 1. Automate Gradually

 One of the biggest mistakes companies make is trying to build an AI voice agent that can handle all the processes a business team does every day.
-Our advice is to move step by step:

-• Don't hand over the entire process to AI right away.
-Focus on one area that is easy to automate and can bring quick wins, for example, handling intake calls;
+- Don’t hand over the entire process to AI right away: Focus on one area that is easy to automate and can bring quick wins, for example, handling intake calls;

-• Define how you'll measure success.
-Your KPI might be cutting average time from 2 minutes to 30 seconds or saving 30% on support costs;
+- Define how you’ll measure success: Your KPI might be cutting average time from 2 minutes to 30 seconds or saving 30% on support costs;

-• Plan before you build.
-Outline the core use cases and set clear quality standards.
+- Plan before you build: Outline the core use cases and set clear quality standards.

 2. Map Integrations